fxnn/deadbox/README.md

 Access data and devices in your private network without Dynamic DNS, port opening etc.

-Implementation is done as far as there's some spare time.
+A program in your private network connects to an internet-accessible server, ready to receive encrypted and authorized requests.

-I'm very happy to hear your feedback and ideas.
-Simply file an issue!
+*I'm very happy to hear your feedback and ideas.
+Simply file an issue!*

 ## Problem

 When a user wants to access his private data from the internet, he currently has two possibilities:
-* Either he uses a public cloud, like Google Drive, Microsoft OneDrive etc., which forces him to _always_ store his data on foreign servers.
+* Either he uses a public cloud, like Google Drive, Microsoft OneDrive etc.
+  This forces the user to _always_ store his data on foreign servers.
+  He is not able to control who may access these data, as no popular (free of charge) cloud provider has support for encryption.
-* Or he runs a private cloud like ownCloud, Nextcloud or proprietary software found on NAS devices, and allows to access them from the internet.
+* Or he runs a private cloud (ownCloud, Nextcloud) on NAS devices.
+  This forces the user to open a port to his private network behind a public DNS name, inducing a severe security risk.
-  This induces a severe security risk, as using security holes would allow an attacker to enter the users private network and data.
+  Security holes in the router, operating system or application software allow an attacker to enter the users private network and data.
   The risk of such a security hole is high, as Dynamic DNS and private clouds rely on a broad interface and many different technologies.

-It would be better, if the user wouldn't need to neither store his data on foreign servers, nor open his private network to the public internet.
+Having a way of remotely accessing private data, without neither storing them on foreign servers nor opening up one's private network using large interfaces, would significantly improve security of all parts of the private network.

 ## Approach
 _Deadbox_ is an application that combines the concepts of peer to peer and